rsaray/StanfordCourseFormat/README.md

 Moodle course format installation guide
 =============

-1. Download the Stanford Course Format, unzip it if needed, and move it to the `moodle/course/format/` directory.
+1. Download the Stanford Course Format, unzip it if needed.

-2. Remove ".example extension" from the  "view.php.example extension"

-3. Replace "view.php" under course directory with "view.php" from stanford course format

-4. Move stanford folder to format directory
+2. Move it to the `moodle/course/format/` directory, naming it `stanford`

+2. Copy `moodle/course/view.php` to `moodle/course/view.php-original` in order to make a backup of it.

+3. Copy `moodle/course/format/stanford/view.php-example` to `moodle/course/view.php`, replacing the original
+   version of the file with the one from the `stanford/` directory.

-5. Login into your Moodle site with an admin role
+4. Login into your Moodle site with an admin role

-6. Click Turn editing on the top right.
+5. Click Turn editing on the top right.

-7. Click Courses under Site Administration on the left menu
+6. Click Courses under Site Administration on the left menu

-8. Click add/ edit courses
+7. Click add/edit courses

-9. Choose Stanford Format from the Course format drop-down menu and Click Save changes
+8. Choose Stanford Format from the Course format drop-down menu and Click Save changes

 Stanford University